The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Hašek and war calendars

-In the case of Zugsführer Danko and Zugsführer Hammel (with Korporal Paulhart and Korporal Bachmayer) the short subtitles are reproduced as is.
-In the case of Trainsoldat Bong, the entire description is copied almost to the letter.
-For Doctor Vojna it was different: only brief extracts from the description found their way into The Good Soldier Švejk and the soldier's vivid imagination provided the rest.
+For Zugsführer Danko and Zugsführer Hammel (with Korporal Paulhart and Korporal Bachmayer), the short subtitles are reproduced unchanged.
+For Trainsoldat Bong, even the longer description is copied almost verbatim.
+In Doctor Vojna's case, however, only brief extracts from the description found their way into The Good Soldier Švejk, and the soldier's vivid imagination supplied the rest.

 Quote(s) from the novel